skip to content

 • It is recognised that the lines between research leadership (or education or clinical leadership) and service are not always clear-cut and that there may be differences between disciplines.
 Assessments should, therefore, be made within the context of relevant disciplinary norms, taking care to avoid double-counting and ensuring that decisions are objective and clearly documented.

-• The University aims to be a leader in driving an inclusive and respectful culture and in promoting a positive working environment for all in its community and high standards of conduct are expected from all staff.
-Formal sanctions will be taken into account when assessing the applicant’s suitability for progression or promotion and staff with live disciplinary warnings on file may be excluded from applying.
+• The University aims to be a leader in driving an inclusive and respectful culture and in promoting a positive working environment for all in its community and high standards of conduct are expected from all employees.
+Formal sanctions will be taken into account when assessing the applicant’s suitability for progression or promotion and employees with live disciplinary warnings on file may be excluded from applying.